MEG-XL: Data-Efficient Brain-to-Text via Long-Context Pre-Training: Introduction

 \section{Introduction}

 \looseness=-1 Across modalities in deep learning, extending context has unlocked capabilities that short contexts could not provide.
 For example, task performance has improved by pre-training with longer, un-fragmented documents in language models~\citep{transformerxl2019, beltagy2020longformer}, and by including more task examples in context at inference time \citep{fewshot2020}.
 In audio modelling, dilated convolutions have extended the receptive field, capturing long-range structure that local windows miss~\citep{wavenet2016}.
 In video generation, models have struggled with temporal coherence when context is too short to maintain consistency across frames~\citep{video2023}.
 The general pattern is that if a signal carries structure at timescale $T$, then models limited to a context shorter than $T$ cannot exploit it.
 We postulate that neural recordings during speech perception are no different.
-If the brain encodes speech-relevant information across extended timescales, especially if this content mirrors linguistic structure, then models with access to extended neural windows should recover information unavailable to short-context approaches.
+If the brain encodes speech-relevant information across extended timescales, especially if this content mirrors linguistic structure, then models with access to extended neural windows should recover information unavailable to short-context approaches. \ifdefined\ispreprint \else \extrafootertext{We have released \href{https://github.com/neural-processing-lab/MEG-XL}{code} and model \href{https://huggingface.co/pnpl/MEG-XL}{weights} with instructions.} \fi